Loganhurst/StarterCPP/codingstandards-style.md

 ## Use Object Based .h and .cpp

 If you have more then 150 lines in your program then separate out any classes / structs into their own .h and .cpp.
-Note that .h files should only have inline code.
+Note that .h files should only have inline methods.

 ## Always Use Namespaces